BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Registration:
 		- how to ensure the received email does not land within spam folder?
 			- how to configure and ensure that the receiver sees a set name from the sender?

 	- unsubscribe everywhere to not cause bloating for devices/pc's?
+		- almost done, input into 'profile' component when 'my-profile' is reworked

 	- 2D array to view user's tasklists on overseer table??( 3D to view tasks?? )
 		- IF implemented: how to ensure it does not bloat the page in case we have too many users